UTL

 Points implicitly converts to Intervals ($N + 1$ points corresponds to $N$ intervals), allowing most meshing functions to accept both types as an input.

-Meshes $[L_1, L_2]$ range into a regular 1D grid with $N$ intervals (which corresponds to $N + 1$ grid points).
+Function (1) meshes $[L_1, L_2]$ range into a regular 1D grid with $N$ intervals (which corresponds to $N + 1$ grid points).
 Similar to linspace() from Matlab and numpy.
+Function (2) does the same using a Chebyshev grid instead of a regular one.

 Examples